the ultimate groom speech guide

 “Good evening ladies and gentlemen, it is so wonderful to have you all here with us today, it really does mean a great deal to us both…I’m just glad that the best man Dave made it here in one piece…because the last thing I heard his full time carers weren’t going to release him”

-The groom speech structure is really important, because without a clear framework, it can all too soon become a rambling mess.
+The structure of a groom speech is really important, because without a clear framework, it can all too soon become a rambling mess.
 Where people usually go wrong is to keep flitting back and forwards with the same ideas – once you’ve mentioned someone, then you should really keep moving on to different areas.
 Don’t forget, you’ve only got limited time up there before you out stay your welcome.

 The structure can be very basic.
-The beginning of the speech should of course, be the welcome, and then you can include thanks to anyone that’s really helped.
+The beginning of the speech should of course, be the welcome, and then you can include thanks to anyone that’s really helped out.
 Avoid going straight into talking about your bride, as in my opinion and experience, the speech should always build towards her part in the latter stages.
 Once you’ve got the ‘admin’ bits of the speech covered, you can then include a toast to those no longer with us.

 That brings us to the next part of the structure which is all about the important people.
 This should include:

-1. Both sets of parents
+1. both sets of parents.

-4. Bridesmaids
+4. Bridesmaids.

 Things to remember: